-Whatever you call it, this collection of (far more than seven) pools and waterfalls is absolutely spectacular!
+Whatever you call it, this collection of (many more than seven) pools and waterfalls is absolutely spectacular!

 Since ‘Ohe’o is Part of the Haleakala National Park, the fee you pay here will also get you in to the Haleakala Summit (and vice versa – so save your receipt!)
 Admission to the entire park is $10 for a three-day pass or $25 bucks gets you an annual pass to Haleakala, Volcanoes (Big Island) and Pu’uhonua O Honaunau (Big Island) National Parks.

-There are full National Park facilities at ‘Ohe’o, including a Ranger Station (with displays and great information), newly constructed bathrooms, expanded camping facilities and newly constructed large paved parking lots.
+There are full National Park facilities at ‘Ohe’o, including a Ranger Station (with displays and great information), campground, large paved parking lots and bathroom.

 The park has unenforced and largely ignored signage prohibiting jumping.
 There is a notice-board by the ranger station that contains clippings of newspaper articles documenting the many tragedies that have occurred over the years.
-In fact I tragically lost a poker-night buddy here in April 2013.
+In fact I tragically lost an acquaintance here in April 2013.

 That understood, I believe a life worth living is not without risks.
-I pay my respect by always remembering, and explaining to others that this place, like much of Maui, is a wild and untamed place that demands respect.
+I pay my respect by always remembering, and explaining to others that this place, like much of Maui, is a wild and untamed place that demands respect – not taming.

-Aside: If you choose to jump with your jewelry on, the local guys diving with snorkel gear thank you!
+Aside: If you choose to jump with your jewelry on, the local guys that regularly come prospecting with snorkel gear thank you very much!

 Avoiding/Minimizing the Crowd